introduction to regenerative community building

 Learn the foundations of Regenerative Community Design through each week's multimedia home study materials.
 Access one module of training each week on our online course learning platform.
 Each module guides you through essential concepts & strategies via two video trainings with Deborah and Root, a special keynote and teaching from Jon Young, and a case study interview from our network of experienced community builders.

-Enhance your learning by watching recorded virtual meetings that included peer-to-peer discussion around the week's topics with others implementing these strategies, and on-the-spot mentoring.
+Enhance your learning by participating in weekly virtual meetings and peer-to-peer discussion around the week's topics with others implementing these strategies (including on-the-spot mentoring), or review recordings as your schedule permits.

 Features case studies and interviews with successful regenerative community builders from around the world